beastly-eve/zorkish-sugarcube/README.md

 ```

 If you want to run a function from your story JS for one of your defined actions, you have to set it up in a special way.
 Add your function to the `setup` variable and then call it in the action options.

-### Configuration

-This is a feature that hasn't been added yet, but is not needed for it to work.

 ### Full Passage Code Example